Interana/eventsim/README.md

 eventsim
 ========

 Eventsim is a program that generates event data for testing and demos.
 It's written in Scala, because we are big data hipsters (at least sometimes).
 It's designed to replicate page requests for a fake music web site (picture something like Spotify); the results look like real use data, but are totally fake.
+You can configure the program to create as much data as you want: data for just a few users for a few hours, or data for a huge number of users of users over many years.
+You can write the data to files, or pipe it out to Apache Kafka.

+You can use the fake data for product development, correctness testing, demos, performance testing, training, or in any other place where a stream of real looking data is useful.
+You probably shouldn't use this data to research machine learning algorithms, and definitely shouldn't use it to understand how real people behave.

 Statistical Model
 =================